 I must try this the next time I want to make a big batch, thanks a bunch Barb!

-For easy shelling, crack them all over.
+For easy peeling, crack them all over.
 Pull off a tiny bit of the shell AND skin.
 Insert a small spoon under the skin and shell and push it all around the white.
-This will get all the shell off easily.
+This will get it all off easily.

 Rinse and start preparing it for a treat!!